Bargaining, Bartering, Haggling

 Many countries rely on a culture of bargaining.
 To the traveller this seems to represent a challenge to haggle relentlessly over the miniscule amounts of money which they wouldn’t give a second thought about in everyday life.

 Bear in mind that a small amount to you, can represent a day’s food or more to the vendor.

 Bargaining should be done in good humour and even though you will inevitably be paying an inflated price, I can guarantee that it doesn’t begin to bear on what you would pay at home.

-A classic complaint from travellers is that they pay double what locals pay.
+A classic complaint from travelers is that they pay double what locals pay.

-My response is that even on minimum wages, the traveller probably earns 50 times what a local does, so we’re not doing too badly overall.
+My response is that even on minimum wages, the traveler probably earns 50 times what a local does, so we’re not doing too badly overall.

 Bargain in the spirit of the situation, not as a means of competition.